treeverse/lakeFS/docs/integrations/glue_metastore.md

 ### Write some table data

-Add some table data to lakeFS for example  `animals` table:
+Add some table data.
+For an easy quickstart use the `animals` table in path `tables/animals` (defined in the table descriptor):

 |type   |weight|name   |
 |-------|------|-------|